 Hoiana was constructed with the strict sustainability principles laid out by the GEO Foundation’s On Course Developments Program.
 Water conservation is a crucial component of the sustainability of a new development.
 The selection of a golf course irrigation system that allows for the most efficient use of resources such as electrical demands, copper and water was essential in the decision-making process.

-A Rain Bird pump station Smart Pump software was selected for the golf course.
-With Smart Pump, the central control software knows the actual pump output, not the estimated output.
-The Rain Bird pump station speaks to Cirrus in real-time allowing for additional rotors to be turned on which reduces the watering window.
-By reducing the watering window the club saves on wear and tear on the pump station and electricity costs due to the increased efficiency.
+A Rain Bird pump station with Smart Pump Central Control software was selected for the golf course.
+Smart Pump enables the central control software to know the actual pump output, not the estimated output.
+Communication between the Rain Bird pump station and Cirrus Central Control happens in real-time allowing for additional rotors to be turned on based on actual pump output, reducing the watering window.
+With Smart Pump, the club benefits from reduced wear and tear on the pump station and electrical costs due to the increased efficiency.

 Rain Bird 700 series rotors offered superior distribution uniformity and flexibility to switch from full-circle to part-circle operation with the turn of a screwdriver, while maintaining the arc settings with Rain Bird’s MemoryArc™.
-These rotors allow the superintendent to adjust the arcs when the wind direction changes between summer and winter and reduce overthrow out of play areas.
+The superintendent can adjust the arcs on the rotors when the wind direction changes between summer and winter and reduce overthrow out of play areas.